 I can see this game being enjoyable for children – when I used to play my N64 and Gamecube when I was younger, I would spend hours and hours in a game that I could probably complete within an hour or two these days.
 I have this game on my list to go back and complete all of the extra challenges, as mentioned above, in order to get the platinum at some point.
 I didn’t see any options for multiplayer though, which is a shame as it would have been great to play with parents or friends – maybe the other Ben 10 game coming in 2018 will include this?

 Looking at the game as a 33-year-old, did I have fun?
 Yes.
 I miss games like this – short, pick up and play 3D platforming brawlers.
-However, die-hard platinum trophy hunters will most likely have the game over and done with within about 4-5 hours (based on their skill).
+However, die-hard platinum trophy hunters will most likely have the game fully completed within about 4-5 hours (based on their skill).
 The trophies do offer some challenge though as there are a few for beating all three bosses without taking any damage.
 I did find the repetitive one-liners a tad annoying after I had heard them about 10-15 times, this made me play as different aliens so I wasn’t hearing the same thing over and over.
 Which in turn was actually good as it gave me an overview of all the aliens, although for the wrong reason.

 Ben 10 is a great little 3D platforming brawler which can be enjoyed by anyone of all ages.
 You can easily pick it up and play the odd mission here and there within 15-20 minutes, or aim to complete them in under 15 if you are going for the speedrun trophies.
 For the adults, there is a challenge within the trophies (defeating the bosses without taking damage) yet for the kids, there is repetitive, mindless enjoyment.